cjqzhao/grpc-codelabs/codelabs/grpc-rust-getting-started/README.md

 ### Creating a stub

 To call service methods, we first need to create a gRPC *channel* to communicate with the server.
-We create this by passing the server address and port number to `RouteGuideClient::connect` as follows:
+We create this by first creating an endpoint, connecting to that endpoint, and passing the channel made when connected to
+`RouteGuideClient::new` as follows:

 > [!NOTE]
 >  serverAddr can be configured by passing in `addr` flag.
 Defaults to `localhost:50051`